 In France and and Britain also many scientific workshops started the production of these instruments.
 The tube makers often used uranium glass, fluorescent liquid and different types of rarified gas to make the most beautiful luminous compositions.
-The tubes where discharged by use of a Ruhmkorff coil, this produced the high tension needed to lighten the tubes.
+The tubes where discharged by use of a Ruhmkorff coil or wimshurst machine, this produced the high tension needed to lighten the tubes.

 Geissler tubes are real pieces of art and are rare collectors items, the tubes are still made by some glassblowers in Germany.

 The British Science Museum in London and the Dutch Teylers Museum in Haarlem displays original tubes from Heinrich Geissler.

 In Thuringen / Cursdorf a museum is dedicated to Geissler's work.